rkotynski/leaf_finch/README.md

 ## Acknowledgement

-Vijayakumar Anand acknowledges financial support from the NAWA ULAM project of the Polish National Agency for Academic Exchange (BPN/ULM/2025/1/00097/U/DRAFT/00001).
+Vijayakumar Anand acknowledges support from the NAWA ULAM project of the Polish National Agency for Academic Exchange (BPN/ULM/2025/1/00097/U/DRAFT/00001).

 ## License